Business Casual for Men: Dress Code Guide (+ Outfit Examples)

 - Your clothes should always fit you properly.
-This is something the well-dressed man should always ensure, even when dressing casual, but it becomes even more important when dressing for business purposes.
+This is something the well-dressed man should always ensure, even with casual dress codes, but it becomes even more important when dressing for business purposes.
 After all, you don’t want to make a sloppy impression on a potential client or employer.
 It could hurt your career.

 - If you are just starting to build a business casual wardrobe, stick to neutral colors such as white, black, grey, tan, navy, and brown for your business casual shirts and pants.
 This way, your business casual wear will never go out of fashion and will be easy to mix and match.